jamesapprovd/project4/README.md

 - View all template documents in the document repository
 - Download and use such template documents for clients as needed

+3.
+- Create a new project, with relevant details
+- Read / View all projects created
+- Delete project information

 ```

 ---